Nandostream11/Nandostream11.github.io/_posts/2025-07-03-Spyder-project.md

 math: true          #MathJax enabled
 image: /assets/images/spider.jpg    #to simply add an image

-excerpt: "An Independent Summer Internship project"
+excerpt: "A mini-project at a Summer Internship"
 ---

 ## Introduction: Sharpening the Axe Before the Swing